DebasmitaGhose/MLB_Predictions/README.md

 We chose this topic as baseball is a data-oriented sport with a rich history.
 The sport also is very data-driven, with multiple sources having recorded comprehensive statistics going back decades.
 The Lahman's Baseball database is just one of many public resources for baseball data and statistics.

 The sport is incredibly popular within the United States, with the games drawing millions of television viewers.
 Analysis of the game on various media channels also provides high ratings.
 Every year, one of the biggest events in the MLB calendar is the Baseball Hall of Fame induction.
 Every year, a cohort of older players who have been retired from playing (for at least five years) are elected into the Hall of Fame, which is a museum that honors the greatest players who have ever played in the game based on the totality of their careers.

-Developing a model to predict which players will be recognized as one of the greatest in the history of the game, based on data from early in their careers, is an exciting task.
+Writing the SQL to extract and manipulate features and developing a model to predict which players will be recognized as one of the greatest in the history of the game is an exciting and very interesting task, and represents a great opportunity for us to help show our knowledge of database systems.
+In other words, this project provides us with an exciting opportunity to incorporate our knowledge of SQL and database systems and see how it fits into the big picture in a predictive modeling project.

 #### Code

-The *SQL* folder in this repository contains our SQL code for data extraction/processing and to feed the website.
+The *SQL* folder in this repository contains our SQL code for data extraction/processing and to feed the website with predictions.

 Our Python code for model development is located in the *Code* folder in this repository.

 #### Database Normal Form

-The ER diagram located in the *Docs* folder of this repository helps visualize that this database schema is in the correct normal form.
+The ER diagram located in the *Docs* folder of this repository helps visualize that this database schema is in sufficient normal form.
+An additional breakdown of the database schema and what the attributes mean are also located in the *Docs* folder.

 #### Model Details